mirage/mirage-bushel-www/_doc/overview-of-mirage.md

 Code can be developed in a high-level functional programming language (OCaml) on a desktop OS such as Linux or Mac OSX, and is then compiled into a fully-standalone, specialised unikernel.
-These unikernels run directly on Xen hypervisor APIs.
-Since the Xen powers most public clouds such as [Amazon EC2](http://aws.amazon.com/ec2), [Rackspace Cloud](http://www.rackspace.com/cloud/), and many others, MirageOS lets your servers run more cheaply, securely and faster in any Xen based cloud or hosting service.
+These unikernels run directly on Unix, or even more specialised on Xen or KVM hypervisor APIs.
+Since Xen or KVM powers most public clouds such as [Amazon EC2](http://aws.amazon.com/ec2), [Rackspace Cloud](http://www.rackspace.com/cloud/), and many others, Mirage lets your servers run more cheaply, securely and faster in any Xen based cloud or hosting service.

-MirageOS is based around the [OCaml language](http://ocaml.org), with syntax extensions and [50+ libraries](https://github.com/mirage) which map directly to operating system constructs when being compiled for production deployment.
+MirageOS is based around the [OCaml language](https://ocaml.org), with syntax extensions and [50+ libraries](https://github.com/mirage) which map directly to operating system constructs when being compiled for production deployment.
 As such, MirageOS includes clean-slate functional